Centre for Infrastructure Systems Engineering (CISE)

 - Reliability assessment of large infrastructure systems

-- Structural glass & glass facades
+- Structural glass and glass facades

-- Robustness & progressive collapse of structures
+- Robustness and progressive collapse of structures

-- Structural health monitoring and damage assessment
+- Structural health monitoring and damage assessment.

 Civil infrastructure monitoring and analytics (CIMA)